chanezon/docker-tips/x11/README.md

 ### Exposing X11 on the network, with no authentication

-Disadvantage of this is that it ios insecure if you don't use a firewall on your machine.
-There are ways to set X11 security with XQuartz but I have not investigated that yet.
+This approach is insecure, especially if you don't use a firewall on your machine.
+For a more secure approach see the next section.

 In your .bashrc:
 ```